 After catching 67 touchdown passes from the great Joe Montana, Jerry Rice caught an additional 92 touchdown passes from Steve Young.
 Young spent years behind Montana but took over as San Francisco 49ers quarterback in 1993 and promptly led the team to a Super Bowl win in just his second season as a starter.
 Having the man that many believe to be the greatest wide receiver in history to throw to certainly didn’t hurt.

 2. Tom Brady & Rob Gronkowski – 105 touchdowns

 Tom Brady and Rob Gronkowski are the only duo on this list to have hooked up for touchdowns with two different teams.
 TB12 hit Gronk for 78 regular-season scores and an additional 12 in the postseason with the New England Patriots.

 The two hooked up six times in the regular season during their first campaign with the Tampa Bay Buccaneers in 2020 and then connected for a first-quarter TD in Super Bowl 55, which broke a crazy TB12 futility streak in the NFL title game.
 The two connected again in the second quarter as the Bucs rolled to a 31-9 victory.

 1. Peyton Manning & Marvin Harrison – 114 touchdowns

-It shouldn’t be a surprise to anyone that the tandem of Peyton Manning and Marvin Harrison are at the top of this list.
-The two spent 11 seasons together with the Indianapolis Colts and were the most dangerous duo in the NFL, at least in the regular season anyway.
+It shouldn’t surprise anyone that the tandem of Peyton Manning and Marvin Harrison is at the top of this list.
+The two spent 11 seasons together with the Indianapolis Colts and were the most dangerous duo in the NFL, at least in the regular season, anyway.
 While the 112 regular-season touchdowns might not be a shocking number, the two only hooked up twice in the postseason.